mpnally/Terrifically-Simple-JSON/README.md

 The 3 constraints seem to imply that the media type is "just JSON", but the use of `_self` implies a new media type, however minimal.
 Registration is pending for `application/vnd.terrifically-simple+json`.

-There is a slight generalization of the `_self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
+There is a generalization of the `_self` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
 This generalization is expressed with the optional `_self_` and `_self_notation` properties.
 Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.